TaygaHoshi/tt-project/Lists/List of Spells - Divine.md

 **Radius:** 2 meters
 **Duration:** (1 + CLA/2) rounds
 **Effect**
+	This spell's precision rolls are made against Evasion.
 	Your magic erupts iron chains from below.
-Make a precision roll against Evasion of all creatures within the radius.
-If you succeed against a creature, the chains catch it and it is Immobilized for the duration of this spell.
+The chains catch the creatures within radius, immobilizing them for the duration of this spell.
 At the end of the turn of a creature who is affected by this spell, make a precision roll against Constitution of that creature.
 If you fail, the creature is released from the chains.

 ## Simple Divination
 **Complexity:** Simple